Accessibels/accessibels.github.io/_posts/2024-07-30-hey-you-youre-finally-awake.markdown

 title:  "Hey, you.
 You're finally awake."
 date:   2024-07-30 22:16:42 +0100
 categories: first about accessibels
-tag: first about accessibels
+tags: first about accessibels
-imgURL: "/assets/2024-07-30-hey-you-youre-finally-awake/Ralof%20Opening%20Scene.jpeg"
+imgURL: /assets/2024-07-30-hey-you-youre-finally-awake/Ralof%20Opening%20Scene.jpeg
 imgALT: "The opening scene from Skyrim.
 A Nord Prisoner named Ralof sits in a wagon talking to the player.
 They are being transported through a misty foresr.
 Ralof says "Hey, you.
 You're finally awake."
 summary: "The first Accessibels blog ever!
 How exciting!"